Electrical Breakdown of Excitonic Insulator: Polarized Mean Field Theory

-The actual breakdown scenario in an excitonic insulator is complex, as reaching either of the two critical fields Eq. \eqref{eq:scale-zener}\eqref{eq:scale-pair_breaking} results in the electrical breakdown.
-To better understand the breakdown of excitonic insulators, we will utilize a self-consistent mean field theory to analyze the interplay between these two mechanisms.
+The actual breakdown scenario in excitonic insulators is complex since these two mechanisms could take effect at the same time.
+To better understand the breakdown of excitonic insulators, we will utilize a self-consistent mean field theory to analyze the interplay between Zener tunneling and the many-body breakdown.

-For simplicity, we will limit our analysis to the conduction band in the electron layer and the highest valence band in the hole layer.
-These bands can be described by the electron creation operators $c^{\dagger}_{e\bm{k}}$ and $c^{\dagger}_{h\bm{k}}$, respectively.
+For simplicity, we will limit our analysis to the lowest conduction band in the electron layer and the highest valence band in the hole layer which are described by the electron creation operators $c^{\dagger}_{e\bm{k}}$ and $c^{\dagger}_{h\bm{k}}$, respectively.
+Within the $k\cdot p$ approximation, the many-body Hamiltonian can be written as